neopragma/dnmusic/concept-euphonium.md

 For solo work, audiences usually expect each instrument to sound a particular way, and they won't enjoy hearing an instrument played in a highly unusual way.

+There are some links to YouTube videos at the bottom of this page that might help you get a sense of a "good" euphonium sound.

 ## Embouchure development

-Many players emphasize embouchure development over most or all other aspects of playing.
+Many players emphasize [embouchure development](embouchure.md) over most or all other aspects of playing.
 They build their embouchures in much the same way as a bodybuilder sculpts their muscles.

 When taken to an extreme, this can result in a "muscular" sound that some people find inconsistent with ideas like _mellow_ and _sweet_.
 Some players are unable to eliminate "air" sounds mixed with their tone at softer dynamic levels.